This is the LEPIN 16030 – Hogwarts Castle Real Reviews from our lovely customer nickname Benjamin Daecher at Germany.

 After having the set at home since the beginning of September, here, as promised, my impressions of this set.

-As is customary with Lepin 16030, this set, which follows the LEGO instructions, is divided into individual sections.
+As is customary with Lepin 16030, this set, which follows the MOC instructions, is divided into individual sections.
 The corresponding imprints on the bags are more or less easily recognizable.
 My son with sharp eyes helped me a lot

 According to the target group (8+), there are proud ten pieces (!)
 Of the construction stages, and a section has been completed accordingly quickly.
 Thus, this set is ideal for building together with children or even to do a quick break in between a section.